 Kevin L. Byrd of Cary was transferred to disability inactive status by the chair of the Grievance Committee.

 In November 2007, Ralph Bryant of Newport surrendered his license and was disbarred by the DHC for misappropriating entrusted funds totaling $64,847.
 In August 2014 the DHC recommended that his petition for reinstatement be denied.
 The DHC found that reinstatement would be detrimental to the integrity and standing of the Bar, the administration of justice, or to the public's interest.
 The council will consider Bryant's appeal after he submits the record on appeal.

 Notices of Intent to Seek Reinstatement

-Individuals who wish to note their concurrence with or opposition to these petitions should file written notice with the secretary of the State Bar, PO Box 25908, Raleigh, NC 27611, before February 1, 2014 (60 days from publication).
+Individuals who wish to note their concurrence with or opposition to this petition should file written notice with the secretary of the State Bar, PO Box 25908, Raleigh, NC 27611, before February 1, 2015.